Kolten Wong Player Props: Mariners vs. Yankees

 Kolten Wong At The Plate

-- He has not hit a home run in his 40 games this season.
+- In 41 games played this season, he has not hit a long ball.

-- Wong has driven in a run in six games this year (15.0%), including two games with multiple runs batted in.
+- In six games this season (14.6%), Wong has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.